 - A. Every day or nearly every day

-- B. More than half of the days
+- B. Half of the days or more than half of the days

 - C. Less than half of the days

 - D. None or nearly none of the days

 This information will be recorded on the appropriate assessment CRF.